djipco/webmidi/website/api/classes/Output.md

 Sends a **stop** real-time message.
-This tells the device connected to this output to stop playback immediately (or at the scheduled time).
+This tells the device connected to this output to stop playback immediately (or at the scheduled time, if specified).

   **Parameters**